-Haaretz was launched in British Palestine by the British army, in 1918 and in 1919 they were bought by Zionist leader and philanthropist Yitzhak Leib Goldberg.
-Haaretz was initially named Hadashot Me’Haaretz (“News of the Land”), later the name became Haaretz (“The Land”).
+Haaretz was launched in British Palestine by the British army, in 1918, and in 1919, they were bought by the Zionist leader and philanthropist Yitzhak Leib Goldberg.
+Haaretz was initially named Hadashot Me’Haaretz (“News of the Land”); later, the name became Haaretz (“The Land”).

-The paper and website focuses on news, economy, business, culture and entertainment, as well as international affairs across Israel and the Middle East region.
-Currently, the editor-in-chief is Aluf Benn and the publisher is the third generation of his family, Amos Schocken.
+The paper and website focus on news, economy, business, culture, entertainment, and international affairs across Israel and the Middle East region.
+The editor-in-chief is Aluf Benn, and the publisher is the third generation of his family, Amos Schocken.
 Guy Rolnik is deputy publisher and founder of TheMarker (Israeli media organization).
 Rami Guez is the CEO of Haaretz Group.
-For complete list of Haaretz Group Management, please see here.
+For a complete list of Haaretz Group Management, please see here.

 Funded by / Ownership

 Regarding ownership, In 1935, German Jewish businessman Salman Z. Schocken bought Haaretz.
-From 1939 to 1990 the publisher and editor was Gershom Schocken.
+From 1939 to 1990, the publisher and editor were Gershom Schocken.
 In 2006, a 25% stake was sold to German publisher M. DuMont Schauber.
 In 2011, Russian-Israeli businessman Leonid Nevzlin acquired a 20% stake in the Haaretz Group.
-The Schocken’ family still owns 60% of its shares and controlling interest in the paper.
+The Schocken family still owns 60% of its shares and controlling interest in the paper.

 Analysis / Bias

 In review, Haaretz is known to have a liberal editorial stance.
 In 2017, however, they were also criticized by the left.
-For example, they published an op-ed which was titled “’religious Zionists’ are more dangerous to Israel than Hezbollah”, which caused Prime Minister Benjamin Netanyahu, as well as the left of center labor party to denounce the article.
+For example, they published an op-ed titled “’religious Zionists’ are more dangerous to Israel than Hezbollah,” which caused Prime Minister Benjamin Netanyahu and the left of center labor party to denounce the article.
 Haaretz often has been critical of Benjamin Netanyahu’s center-right government, such as in these editorials titled “Israel’s Snap Election Is a Makeup Exam for Democracy” and “Give Someone Else a Chance.”
-When it comes to sourcing, they often hyperlink to themselves or uses quotes, they also republish Reuters and Associated Press articles.
+When it comes to sourcing, they often hyperlink to themselves or use quotes; they also republish Reuters and Associated Press articles.

-When covering world news pertaining to the USA, they use loaded language in their headlines such as “Trump’s Peace Plan Could Be Called ‘Unexecutable,’ Pompeo Tells Jewish Leaders.”
-Opinion pieces regarding the USA tend to lean left with members of the Trump administration portrayed negatively though strong language such as this: Opinion Jared Kushner Just Killed the Palestinian Peace Camp.
-In general, Haaretz reports factual news with strongly left leaning editorials.
+When covering world news about the USA, they use loaded language in their headlines, such as “Trump’s Peace Plan Could Be Called ‘Unexecutable,’ Pompeo Tells Jewish Leaders.”
+Opinion pieces regarding the USA tend to lean left, with members of the Trump administration portrayed negatively through strong language such as this: Opinion Jared Kushner Just Killed the Palestinian Peace Camp.
+In general, Haaretz reports factual news with strongly left-leaning editorials.

-Overall, we rate Haaretz Left biased based on story selection and editorial positions that strongly favor the Left and High for factual reporting due to a clean fact check record.
-(8/30/2016) Updated (M. Huitsing 6/4/2019)
+Overall, we rate Haaretz Left biased based on story selection and editorial positions that strongly favor the Left and High for factual reporting due to a clean fact-check record.
+(8/30/2016) Updated (M. Huitsing 12/09/2022)